Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

         This application is:

-        * Only for researchers at TU Dresden entitled to special HPC contingents, either from TU Dresdens own contribution to the funding of the NHR center or from own HPC funding.
+        * only for researchers at TU Dresden entitled to special HPC contingents, either from TU Dresdens own contribution to the funding of the NHR center or from own HPC funding.